ebryerwork/icds_docs/docs/software/modules.md

 # Software modules

-To manage multiple software packages, including different versions of the same software, ICDS uses the [Lmod](https://lmod.readthedocs.io/en/latest/) environment module system to prevent conflicts and compartmentalize software and compiler usage.
+To manage multiple software packages, including different versions of the same software, ICDS uses the [Lmod Environment Module System](https://lmod.readthedocs.io/en/latest/) to prevent conflicts and compartmentalize software and compiler usage.

 Users can use the `module` command combined with different subcommands to access and use